wavemotion-dave/SugarDS/readme.md

 'PAN+SCAN' which renders the screen much bigger but requires that you press the upper left/right (where the AMSTRAD logo is) of the touch screen to scroll left/right.
 This will allow games like Orion Prime to be playable so you can actually read the emails you're getting in-game.

+One option that can be handy for certian ladder or maze games is the D-Pad "Slide-n-Glide" which was designed originally for my ZX Spectrum emulator and specifically for Chuckie Egg.
+Sometimes with climbing/maze games it's hard to make the exact turn onto a ladder.
+With 'Slide-n-Glide', the controls will be more forgiving by continuing to move in the Left/Right or Up/Down direction for a few more frames while another direction is pressed.
+This makes it much (much!) easier to navigate onto and off of ladders in games like Chuckie Egg...
+Maze Games (pacman, etc) also benefit.

 Key Mapping :
 -----------------------
 Any of the non shoulder buttons can be mapped to any joystick button and/or keyboard key.